lexer/injektor/README.md

 ```

-By default declared dependency will be resolved as a new instance.
+By default, the declared dependency will be resolved as a new instance.
 If you want the reuse instance of a specific class you should use scopes.
-Deeper dive into scopes is provide in separate section.
+A deeper dive into scopes is provided in a separate section below.

 ```kotlin
 class HeaterModule : Module() {